Are you on the hunt for ways to improve your conversion rates and take your blogging game to the next level?

-6. Use a good set of keywords
+6. Use a Well-Researched Set of Keywords

-A website should have the right set of keywords so that visitors will be able to find your website.
 If you use popular keyword strings, your website will rank higher in the search engine result pages (SERPS).

 Keyword research targets more appropriate audiences and gets the right people on your blog.

 Interrupt your content with colored invitations or messages to the reader.

-Your goal is to increase the number of calls to action on your blog.
-Most organizations that find their conversion rates suffering notice that only some of their posts even have a CTA to begin with.
+Most bloggers that find their conversion rates suffering notice that only some of their posts even have a CTA to begin with.

 Go bold!
 Your visitors aren’t going to go out of their way to convert, you’ll want to make it easy for them.

 Start by including a strong CTA at the end of each of your blogs or in the body of your content.

 8. A/B test your conversions

 You should use SEO and A/B testing techniques to improve the website ranking, particularly for important and high-value keywords.

 The most effective way to A/B test your marketing is to create small experiments.

 You want to be able to quickly gather valuable data so you can draw conclusions.
-The faster you learn what works, where it works and when it works, the faster you can build your business.
+The faster you learn what works, where it works, and when it works, the faster you can build your business.